Setono/doctrine-orm-batcher/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Quality Score][ico-code-quality]][link-code-quality]

-Use this library when you need to process large amounts of entities and maybe in an async way ;)
+Use this library when you need to process large amounts of entities and maybe in an asynchronous way.

 Why do we need this library?
 Why not just use a paginator library like [Pagerfanta](https://github.com/whiteoctober/Pagerfanta) or normal [batch processing in Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/batch-processing.html)?